 Trinity Episcopal School, founded in 1952, is a coeducational day school serving about 230 students, two years old through grade eight.
 The school offers a rigorous academic program in a God-centered atmosphere where small classes are led by caring teachers.
 Situated on the grounds of historic Trinity Episcopal Church, the school welcomes and enrolls students of all religious traditions.
 The challenging and varied curriculum is enhanced by numerous excursions to local cultural and recreational resources.
 The program is accredited by the Southwestern Association of Episcopal Schools and by the Independent Schools Association of the Southwest.

 Satori Elementary School was founded in 1980 with a mission to provide a nurturing environment where children discover fundamentals within the context of an integrated, real-world curriculum.
-The school serves children in kindergarten through fifth grade in small, multi-age classes.
+In addition to core curriculum, students have instruction in physical education, art, music, Spanish, phonics, and computer.
+The school serves children in kindergarten through sixth grade in small, multi-age classes.
 Each class has a two-grade span with a maximum of 12 students assigned to one credentialed teacher.
-The school has a full-time teaching staff of four and a part-time staff of six teachers.
+The school has a full-time teaching staff of five and two part-time faculty.

 Galveston College has amenities such as a computer-based learning resource center, modern science labs, ceramics, art and music, microcomputer centers, fitness and gym facilities, and intramural/collegiate sports.